adobe/elixir-styler/README.md

 # Styler

-Styler is an AST-rewriting tool.
-Think of it as a combination of `mix format` and `mix credo`, except instead of telling you what's wrong, it just rewrites the code for you to fit its style rules.
-Hence, `mix style`!
+Styler is an Elixir formatter plugin that's combination of `mix format` and `mix credo`, except instead of telling you what's wrong, it just rewrites the code for you to fit its style rules.

-Styler is configuration-free.
-Like `mix format`, it runs based on the `inputs` from `.formatter.exs` and has opinions rather than configuration.

 ## Installation

-Add `:styler` as a dependency to your project's `mix.exs`:
+1. Add `:styler` as a dependency to your project's `mix.exs`:

 ```elixir
 def deps do